Print

 Connecting Science Learning Outside The Classroom

-While a number of transdisciplinary out-of-school programmes are in operation across Europe, particularly in the makerspaces, there is not currently a strong foundation of research-based evidence to guide the design, implementation, and evaluation of transdisciplinary programs — in which STEM skills are embedded as tools for meaningful participation — or how such approaches relate to long-term outcomes.
+While a number of transdisciplinary out-of-school programmes were in operation across Europe, particularly in the makerspaces, there was not a strong foundation of research-based evidence to guide the design, implementation, and evaluation of transdisciplinary programs — in which STEM skills were embedded as tools for meaningful participation — or how such approaches relate to long-term outcomes.
 Some exceptions include EU Kids Online.

-This element of SySTEM 2020 builds on the work and experience of the participating partners.
-Transdisciplinary, equity-oriented non-formal learning programmes can provide supportive social contexts in which STEM concepts and practices are taken up as the means for meaningful participation in valued activities, building students’ STEM skills in ways that can propel their future academic, career, and lifelong learning choices.
-SySTEM 2020 builds the knowledge base about these emerging 21st century transdisciplinary approaches to broadening participation investigating:
+This element of SySTEM 2020 built on the work and experience of the participating partners.
+Transdisciplinary, equity-oriented non-formal learning programmes was able to provide supportive social contexts in which STEM concepts and practices were taken up as the means for meaningful participation in valued activities, building students’ STEM skills in ways that was able to propel their future academic, career, and lifelong learning choices.
+SySTEM 2020 built the knowledge base about these emerging 21st century transdisciplinary approaches to broadening participation investigating:

 Mitarbeiter/innen: